 The experimental psychology applications of Claudio Naranjo; educational views on instant composition and musical insights like those of Murray Schafer and Edwin Prévost among others; and many more updated -researching studies and art resources.

-Recently based in Mexico City, Milo is currently developing his upcoming project POLLOCK ¨los tambores pintores¨, an instant-composition laboratory for open extended drum set ensemble, developing his new graphical works based on three matrix compositions.
+Recently based in Mexico City for a two year residency, Milo is currently developing his project POLLOCK ¨tambores pintores¨, an instant-composition laboratory for open extended drum set ensemble, developing his new graphical works based on three matrix compositions; Hemisferios, music for open mixed instrumental ensamble, and the TAMBORERO LAB workshop.

-OXYOQUET ¨el volcán silencioso¨ Piezas en Cadencia I-XII, is his first solo recording; and represents a cross-border between two consequent eras in his creative process and career.
+His last work OXYOQUET ¨el volcán silencioso¨ Piezas en Cadencia I-XII, has been produced on AmiraniRecords, Italy, and is his first solo recording; and represents a cross-border between two consequent eras in his creative process and career.